 Nephrectomy is an operation to remove one of your child's kidneys.
 Learn how to take care of your child at home after the operation.

-Your child needs to take the medicine called baclofen.
-This information sheet explains what baclofen does, how it is given, and what side effects or problems your child may have when they take this medicine.
+Your child needs to take the medicine called trimethoprim.
+This information sheet explains what trimethoprim does, how to give it, and what side effects or problems your child may have when they take this medicine.